 South Carolina is one of only six states in the US that does not currently have a law allowing inmates to request DNA testing for purposes of exoneration.
 Recently, Democratic state Senator Gerald Malloy, introduced a bill known as the Post-Conviction DNA Procedures Act that would give an inmate the right to apply for DNA testing of evidence in the county in which they were convicted.
-The Innocence Project has been heavily involved in lobbying for this bill's passing, but today there was an editorial in The Herald, a South Carolina newspaper, that concisely explains that passage of this bill is long overdue.

 If a DNA test can free an innocent person from prison, the state should provide a path for inmates to request a test.